hsuanguo/opencv-python-cuda/README.md

 ```

 This script will build the wheel using the docker image built in the previous step, please refer to the script to change opencv version, wheel name, etc.

+Once done, you can find the built wheel under `./build/opencv-python/wheelhouse`.

+Note: To reduce wheel size, CUDA and CuDNN libraries are not packed into the wheel, please make sure you have installed them to **use** the wheel.